iCliniq Logo

 Hi doctor,

-As you have taken I-pill early on the day second of your cycle, you may or may not get a withdrawal bleeding.
-The chances of pregnancy are minimal as you are in your safer period with regular cycles.
-If you do not have a withdrawal bleeding, then get a serum beta hCG test done after eight days, to rule out pregnancy.
+As you have taken the Levonorgestrel emergency contraceptive pill early on day two of your cycle, you may or may not get withdrawal bleeding.
+The chances of pregnancy are minimal, as you are in your safer period with regular cycles.
+If you do not have withdrawal bleeding, then get a serum beta human chorionic gonadotropin test done after eight days to rule out pregnancy.
 If it is negative, wait for your menses, which may be delayed this time.

 Thank you.